justlab/casecrossover_preterm_simulation/readme.md

     "scales",
     "ggpubr",
     "future",
-    "future.callr" # or use an alternative future backend, like multisession
+    "future.callr") # or use an alternative future backend, like multisession

+    install.packages(setdiff(packages, rownames(installed.packages())))

 ## Number of Simulated Datasets

 The publication based on this project used 1000 simulated datasets per simulated relative risk.
 This is controlled by the value of `repeats` in `_targets.R`.
 We have set this to 10 so that users can run a quick simulation by default, but you may change this back to 1000 or any number.
-However, memory (RAM) usage scales with the values of `repeats`.
+However, memory (RAM) usage scales with the values of `repeats` (see below).

 ## Running the Simulation